akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

       'My\Event': my_producer
 ```

-From the Symfony Messenger point of view, this is three independent queues.
+From the Symfony Messenger point of view, these are three independent queues.
 But from Pub/Sub point of view, all messages sent to the producer will be dispatched to the consumers.

 ### Transport Options